 The optical character recognition system is software that is built to convert the hard forms of documents and photographs into digital systems.
 But when we align it, like automating OCR, it is state-of-the-art software that quickly transforms scanned documents or photos into text that can be edited on a computer.

 It’s useful in many different fields, including document management, accounting, healthcare, retail, law, and more, because it helps businesses streamline processes, save money, and make their data more easily accessible.
-Businesses can digitize paper documents with OCR automation to fully benefit from digital data and the advantages of an increasingly automated and networked future.
+Businesses can digitise paper documents with OCR automation to fully benefit from digital data and the advantages of an increasingly automated and networked future.

 Thanks to recent developments in deep learning and AI, OCR models that can be trained on massive datasets have achieved a new level of accuracy.
 OCR systems powered by deep learning are flexible enough to accommodate numerous scripts, languages, and writing styles.